Services for People with Disabilities

 Help with Research and Library Materials

-Library staff is available during normal business hours to provide assistance.
+Librarians are available to assist users during normal business hours.
 We encourage you to make an appointment in advance so we can best meet your needs.
+When you submit your request, please note if you are using assistive technology.

-• Up to 25 items will be paged within 24-48 hours.
+- Paging up to 25 items within 24-48 hours

 Accessible Digitized Books in HathiTrust